marklogic-community/marklogicworkflow/documentation/STEPS.md

  - Message should be automatically selected (RejectedEmail in my example 021-initiating-attachment.bpmn)

 Save the process diagram (validates your configuration of the task - no red stars mean it's configured properly).

+For configuring a local mail agent to test this task, see [The CentOS website](http://wiki.centos.org/HowTos/postfix#head-c02f30bf0669d9b47a6c14c114243338b5ea1f27).
+Don't forget to set an alias pointing 'admin' at your local linux machine's logged in user - you can then use Thunderbird to receive email from the sample processes.

 ## Additional notes